Spoon flour and salt onto a clean work surface in a circular mound. Make a deep well in the centre

 To cut into fettucine strands, bring ends to meet in the centre.
 Repeat this again.
 Cut into 1cm wide strips.
 Separate strands and place onto a lightly floured baking tray.
 Repeat with remaining pasta dough

 Once the dough has finished resting, cut into 4 portions and cover with a tea towel to keep moist.
 Take out one portion and cut this into two

 Dust kitchen bench with flour.
 Using a rolling pin, roll out dough into approx. 45cm long strips.
 With each roll, lift the dough up, re-dust, and flip it over.
 Pasta should be strong enough to be lifted off the countertop but thin enough for you to see the outline of your hand through it

 Trim ends and cut rolled pasta sheets into sections to fit the size of your lasagne dish.
 Place onto a floured tray.
 Repeat with remaining pasta dough portions.
 Allow lasagne sheets to dry for around 15 minutes before using

 Tips & Hints:

-Pasta dough can be made a day ahead.
-Cover and refrigerate.
-Bring to room temperature before rolling.
+Pasta dough can be made a day in advance.
+Wrap well in cling film and refrigerate.
+Remove from fridge and bring back to room temperature before rolling.